 |Copyright © Nucleus Medical Media, Inc.|

-To help reduce your chances of ventricular fibrillation:
+To help reduce the risk of ventricular fibrillation:

 - Exercise regularly.

-- If you are overweight, talk to your doctor about how to lose weight safely.
+- If overweight, talk to the doctor about how to lose weight safely.

-- Avoid or limit your intake of caffeine, alcohol, and other substances that may contribute to arrhythmias or heart disease.
+- Avoid or limit caffeine, alcohol, and other substances that may contribute to uneven heartbeats and heart disease.

-If a person is at high risk of ventricular fibrillation, an implantable cardioverter defibrillator (ICD) can be surgically placed in the chest to help stop ventricular fibrillation.
-In addition, anti-arrhythmic drugs may be given to try to prevent a future episode.
+Those at high risk for this condition may be able to get an ICD.
+It will be surgically placed in the chest to stop ventricular fibrillation.
+Special drugs may also be given.
+The drugs try to prevent a future episode.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.